Zaechus/kingslayer-py/README.md

-# pigslayer
+# Pigslayer

-A Python demo of Kingslayer made for a mandatory project.
+A Python demo of Kingslayer made for a project.